Kennyluo4/NGS_analysis/readme.md

 # Scripts collection for analysis

-* this is the collection of all the analysis scripts I used.
+* this is the collection of all the analysis scripts majorly used for sequencing study.